vzakharov/finn/guides/mission_improbable/README.md

-# Mission Improbable: A Pacifist's Guide to Surviving on the Front Lines
+# Mission Improbable: A Pacifist’s Guide to Surviving on the Front Lines

 A practical guide for conscientious objectors and pacifists who find themselves unwillingly thrust into armed conflict, offering survival strategies that preserve both life and moral integrity.